 Africa’s bush bumps the Kalahari Desert

 Jumbled hillocks of Tshwene-Tshwene, ridges of the Dwarsberg and stark contrasts of hills abruptly rising from severely flat plains are all detectable characteristics of Madikwe.
 Well-known for their wild dogs and with two active packs we set off at sunset with the sky painted orange in search of.
-Heading towards the Botswana border as wild dog have learnt to work their prey into the fence; that would be a prime spot to find them.
-However, arriving at a muddy situation due to rain a couple of days prior our route was aborted!
-We had to turn our 4×4 around and find another way in.
+Heading towards the Botswana border, because wild dog have learnt to work their prey into the fence; that would be a prime spot to find them.
+However, we arrive at a swampy muddy situation due to rain a couple of days prior and our route is aborted!
+We turn our 4×4 vehicle around and find another way in.

 Thrusting through the reserve it’s certainly fascinating to absorb how the terrain drastically alters within short distances from Kalahari scrubland with its acacia species to bushveld.
-As a result Stephanie Kulak describes how it’s not at all unusual to see what would be a rare or non-existent sighting in another game reserve such as springbok grazing with impala; brown and spotted hyena; or the pied & arrow-marked babbler.
-Another unusual feature is the largely unexplored Limestone cave at Derdepoort Main road with large-leaved rock figs jutting out.
+As a result Stephanie Kulak describes how it’s not at all unusual to see what would be a rare or non-existent sighting in another game reserve!
+From springbok grazing with impala; brown and spotted hyena together; or the pied & arrow-marked babbler.
+Another unusual feature is the largely unexplored limestone cave at Derdepoort Main road with large-leaved rock figs jutting out.
 These gnarled, yellow-white smooth trees have earned the reputation of being a true rock splitting fig!

 Contributing to this history was a great short-story teller, Herman Charles Bosman who taught in Madikwe near Abjaterskop gate.
 He wrote many of his best work here.
 Some of his finest literature being the imaginative, humorous and romantic tales of the Boer herdsman Oom Schalk Lourens.
 And driving through Madikwe Game Reserve one can easily imagine his Oom Schalk sitting under a kareeboom contemplating life.
 It is with this and the humble warmth of the Tswana people and by no means forgetting the call of the African fish eagle that one is welcomed to Madikwe Game Reserve.